Login

 4) Palliative Symptoms Support

-The respiratory specialist nurses can support palliative respiratory patients through trials of opioids and the use of fan therapy and palliative oxygen.
-Consider palliative oxygen if sp02 <92%
+The respiratory specialist nurses can support palliative respiratory patients with the use of fan therapy and palliative oxygen.
+Consider palliative oxygen if sp02 <92%.

 5) Pulmonary rehabilation